コノム konomu's notebook

 Through the big window, a ray of sunlight cut into the room.

-Adverbs that express tense or extent (such as きょう, 今, その頃, いくらか, ほとんど, and 時々) may also be topicalized.
+Adverbs that express tense or extent (such as きょう, 今, その頃, いくらか, ほとんど, and 時々) may also be topicalized, like in (11).

 Yesterday, Hanako didn’t come to school.